 470 Hawthorne Ave. • 706-850-0644 • theindiesouth.com

-After establishing itself as one of the largest handmade markets in the Southeast, Indie South opened a brick-and-mortar boutique full of artisan and vintage goods, rare plants, crystals and more.
-The space, which also houses its own screen printing studio, hosts classes on everything from Tarot reading to indigo dyeing.
+After establishing itself as one of the largest handmade markets in the Southeast, Indie South opened a brick-and-mortar boutique full of artisan, handcrafted and vintage goods, rare plants, crystals and more.
+The space, which also houses its own screen printing studio, now stocks several popular artists including David Hale and Chris Hubbard.
+In between huge biannual craft fairs, Indie South hosts creative classes and pop-up markets.

 The K.A.
 Artist Shop